iterative/mlem.ai/content/docs/get-started/index.md

 type: docker
 ```

-We can see most of the complexity is hidden away in the `server` behavior and
+Most of the complexity is hidden away in the `server` implementation and
 `docker` type, allowing MLEM to do all the heavy lifting for us.

 </details>

-Now that we have a docker image for our model server, we can either use it
-locally, or push it to any container registry for publishing and distribution
+You can now either use the Docker image locally, or push it to a container
-using standard `docker` commands and workflows.
-To keep this guide short and
+registry for publishing and distribution using standard Docker workflows.
+Let's
-local, we'll use `docker` to run the containerized server on our machine:
+`docker run` the server on our machine, for example:

 ```cli
 $ docker run -p 8080:8080 mlem-model:latest